 Definition of Quality Improvement and Patient Safety

 Quality improvement (QI) and patient safety (PS) are closely linked.
-PS refers to preventing unnecessary harm to the patient.
-Safety is usually seen as a component of quality.
-QI activities may improve outcomes such as reducing costs, enhancing efficiency, improving satisfaction and preventing harm.
+PS, viewed as a component of quality, refers to preventing unnecessary harm to the patient.
+QI activities may improve outcomes such as reducing costs, enhancing efficiency, improving satisfaction, and preventing harm.

 - Processes of medical care, that is, the way care is performed.